Moonhint/svhook/README.md

-## Sample Usage [with With Lookup Execution]:
+## Sample Usage [with With Lookout Execution]:

-will check for script before executing, if there is another script with the same lookup key, delay execution and only will execute last script after delay time passed.
+will check for script before executing, if there is another script with the same lookout key, delay execution and only will execute last script after delay time passed.

 ```bash